SHaroonShah/Readme-Developers-Hub---Production/recipes/process-shipment-created-with-the-action-create.md

 <!-- csharp@104-105 -->

-Get the shipment ID of the created shipment an save it.
+Get the shipment ID of the created shipment and save it.

 # Print label